WashingtonSTEM/Horizons_Public/README.md

 Workbook: Contains Tableau workbook (connected to sample data).

 Horizons/1.Data: Contains subfolders of all raw and processed data needed to run scripts and connect to workbook.
 Mirror the folder structure in your directory to easily run the script.
-The script notes download link for raw data.
+The script notes download links for raw data.

 ### General overview: This template includes crosswalks specific to the Horizons Regional Partners.
 The script also excludes online schools.
 You may need to update crosswalks and excluded schools to fit your use case.
 #### For any questions, please email impact@washingtonstem.org